Frances of Rome: Veneration

 On May 9, 1608, she was canonized by Pope Paul V, and in the following decades a diligent search was made for her remains, which had been hidden due to the troubled times in which she lived.
 Her body was found incorrupt some months after her death.
-Her grave was identified on April 2, 1638, (but this time only the bones remained), and her remains were reburied in the Church of Santa Maria Nova on March 9, 1649, which since then has been her feast day.
+Her grave was identified on April 2, 1638, (only the bones remained), and her remains were reburied in the Church of Santa Maria Nova on March 9, 1649, which since then has been her feast day.
 Again, in 1869, her body was exhumed and has since then been displayed in a glass coffin for the veneration of the faithful.
 The Church of Santa Maria Nova is now usually referred to as the Church of St. Frances.

 Patronage

-In 1925, Pope Pius XI declared her the patron saint of automobile drivers because of a legend that an angel used to light the road before her with a lantern when she traveled, keeping her safe from hazards.
+In 1925 Pope Pius XI declared her the patron saint of automobile drivers because of a legend that an angel used to light the road before her with a lantern when she traveled, keeping her safe from hazards.
 Within the Benedictine Order, she is honored as a patron saint of all oblates.
 She is also a patron saint of widows.